MichaelTanji/WIC/index.md

 ### The Subjects

-Cybersecurity (for the purposes of this work an umbrella term that encompases computer security, information security, information assurance, etc. - not because its perfectly accurate, but because it makes the subject matter more accessible) is often derided as yet-another field filled with white men.
+[Cybersecurity](/Terms) is often derided as yet-another field filled with white men.
 While the shading might be fairly monochromatic, it is still quite diverse in a number of different ways.
-Sub-specialities, as noted above, the path that practitioners take to get into the field, not to mention the hard-won attitudes and opinions those practitioners have about the problems we face, both pressing and pedestrian.
+Sub-specialities, the path that practitioners take to get into the field, not to mention the hard-won attitudes and opinions those practitioners have about the problems we face, both pressing and pedestrian.

 In _Working in Cybersecurity_ you'll hear from C-level executives, people who live on the command line, and others who may not be technical, but play an important role in our ability to advance the cause nevertheless.
 [Meet the Subjects](/Subjects).